First, The Painting

 The background for the Declaration of Independence quilt was painted in Photoshop and custom printed on fabric.
 The original working pattern used was in proportion to the original painting.
 Each thread-painted figure had to be to the exact size so as to fit perfectly on the printed background fabric.
 Even being 1/16” off on any figure would present a major problem.

 The buttons on the clothing were made of polymer clay and the gentlemen’s shoes were made of real leather, ascots were batiste and their hosiery was from lining fabric.
 The final quilt was 95” x 65” and the quilt took over 4,000 hours over a 3 ½ year period.
 The quilt was quilted by Terri Taylor over a 3 month period.
-Quilting on the surface-enhanced the room's design and the liberty bell was quilted in the crown molding to further the theme of the quilt.
+Terri used approximately 45 different colors of silk thread and as the background color changed, the silk thread color had to be changed.
+This resulted in over 1,000 tie-offs inside the quilt.
+Quilting on the surface enhanced the room's design and the liberty bell was quilted in the crown molding to further the theme of the quilt.

 To carry the authenticity of the quilt further and to honor the historical significance of the painting and thus the quilt, Photoshop was used to create small snapshots of history on the back of the quilt.
 Snapshots include a schematic of the figures from the front, photos of the 47 men depicted on the quilt front, the Declaration of Independence, and a bit of history about some of the signers that signed the Declaration but were not on the painting as well as a short history of John Trumbull’s painting adventure.